SpliFF/upspring/readme.txt

-		put the compiled libraries (*.a) in /usr/local/lib/ (or modify src/upspring/makefile to look for them elsewhere) and then simply cd src/upspring/ && make
+		put the compiled libraries (*.a) in /usr/local/lib/ (or modify src/upspring/makefile to look for them elsewhere) and then simply cd src/upspring/ && make all

 		for now, all temporary object files are created in src/obj/ and the binary is placed in src/bin/ after linking, but do